Sussex Police

-Sussex Police is the territorial police force responsible for policing in the whole of Sussex.
-Its jurisdiction covers the ceremonial counties of East Sussex and West Sussex.
-The force is headquartered in Malling House, Lewes, East Sussex.
+Sussex Police are the territorial police force responsible for policing in the whole of Sussex.
+Their jurisdiction covers the ceremonial counties of East Sussex and West Sussex.
+Their headquarters are in Malling House, Lewes, East Sussex.

 History

-Policing in the county can be traced back to Brighton Borough Police established in 1830.
-A few years later on 13 March 1844, Chief Constable Henry Solomon was murdered in his office by a prisoner he was interviewing.
-He is believed to be the only chief officer to have suffered such a fate.
+Policing in Sussex can be traced back to Brighton Borough Police, established in 1830.

+A few years later on 13 March 1844, Chief Constable Henry Solomon was murdered in his office by a detainee he was interviewing.
+He is believed to be the only chief police officer to have suffered such a fate.

 Prior to 1830 local watchmen were appointed to provide some degree of law enforcement in the area.

 In 1812, there were some 12 watchmen who were responsible for the town.
 By 1814 the number had grown to 28 and at this time the title of constable was in use for them.

 By 1868 the force had grown to 100 officers and helmets replaced top hats.

 In 1918, the first woman was appointed as a police officer in this force.

 By 1930, it had grown to 216 officers.

 On 14 September 1933, Brighton Borough Police were the first force to introduce police radios.

 Forces were established at various times for the counties of East Sussex and West Sussex, as well as separate forces in the boroughs of Brighton, Hove, Eastbourne and Hastings.

 In April 1943, in order to provide a co-ordinated approach to the wartime emergency, these forces were amalgamated to form the Sussex Combined Police, with headquarters at Haywards Heath.

 In April 1947, with the exception of Hove, policing reverted to the old system for another two decades.
 Hove remained part of East Sussex Constabulary.

 On 1 January 1968, Sussex Constabulary was created from the amalgamation of Brighton Borough Police, Eastbourne Borough Police, Hastings Borough Police, West Sussex Constabulary and East Sussex Constabulary.
 In 1974, the amalgamated forces became Sussex Police.